I Know Where I’m Going!

 It’s an incredibly hard thing to realize that your dreams have changed, and even more so when you’re on the verge of getting what you thought you wanted.

 That’s the situation with Joan, who has always wanted to be rich, and is about to marry one of the richest men in Britain.
-All she has to do is get the the island where the wedding is taking place.
+All she has to do is get to the island where the wedding is taking place.

 The idea that you need to follow your heart, even when it changes directions.
 The idea that there’s more to life than material wealth, and that people without aren’t poor, they just don’t have any money.
 The idea that a better world can be built on honesty and equality.